-Keith Ellison is in the news over Minnesota immigration crackdowns and protests.
-He’s the state’s Attorney General since 2019, former U.S. Rep.
+Minnesota AG Keith Ellison is in the spotlight amid debates on immigration crackdowns and state-federal policy clashes; he’s the state’s attorney general since 2019, former U.S. Rep (2007–2019).

 Federal authorities have withheld roughly $243 million in Medicaid funds from Minnesota over fraud concerns, prompting a lawsuit by the state.
 The move follows federal claims of misuse of funds, with Minnesota arguing the withholding is politically motivated and violates due process.
 The dispute highlights ongoing tensions over Medicaid oversight and fraud enforcement.